75.12% of our retail investor accounts lose money when trading CFDs with City Credit Capital.

 |Exotic forex pairs||No||Yes||Yes|

-City Credit Capital offer a user-friendly custom trading platform, available as both a downloadable program or as a browser based WebTrader.
+City Credit Capital offer a user-friendly custom trading platform, available as a browser based WebTrader.
 If you are looking for a MetaTrader broker, see our comparison of MT4 brokers here The combination of downloadable platforms for both Mac and Windows allows traders to trade with their device of choice.

 City Credit Capital allows you to execute a minimum trade of 1 Lot.
 This may vary depending on the account you open.
 City Credit Capital allows you to execute a maximum trade of 100,000 Lot.